• Skip to primary navigation

 Bodybuilder, Powerlifter 2010 Canadian

 Jeff Nippard has presented a truly impressive Push, Pull, Legs routine.
 The popular bodybuilder and trainer, Nippard has helped a great deal of people with his knowledge and information.
-His recent video gives an in-depth look at what he deems the smartest Push, Pull, Legs routine.
+Let’s take an in-depth look at what he deems the smartest Push, Pull, Legs routine.

 Jeff Nippard push pull legs